Blog

 One of the little-known general side effects associated with microwave exposure would be the microwave auditory effect:

 • Microwave auditory effect.
-Pulsed microwaves are known to penetrate to the soft tissues of the brain, capable of increasing heat and internal pressure.
-This can cause stimulation of cochlear neurons in a similar fashion to hearing, inducing the perception of various sounds such as buzzing, clicking, knocking or chirping.
+Pulsed microwaves are known to penetrate the soft tissues of the brain, capable of increasing heat and internal pressure.
+This can cause stimulation of cochlear neurons in a similar fashion to hearing, inducing the perception of various sounds such as buzzing, clicking, knocking, or chirping.
 This can also induce brain tissue damage.[2]
-Microwaves at 1800MHz have also been documented to alter auditory processing in the brains of rats, through reducing the response strength[3].
-This suggests that microwaves are capable of promoting tinnitus, hearing loss and hearing sensitivities.
+Microwaves at 1800MHz have also been documented to alter auditory processing in the brains of rats, by reducing the response strength[3].
+This suggests that microwaves are capable of promoting tinnitus, hearing loss, and hearing sensitivities.

 Cellular Radiation